adityabhatewara/Readme-files-repo/Readme_Full_potential_steering.md

 This is the main foundation of the code.
 It subdivides the rover controlling problem into three different conditions:

-- Steering and Full Potential are both locked
+- Steering and Full Potential are both locked (Locked Steering)
 - Steering is unlocked
 - Full Potential is unlocked